luisfernado28/iveUnity/Documentation.md

 Game scenes:
 City details
 Grass
-	This is a 3D plane model
+	This is a 3D plane model with a texture imported form the unity asset repository, Enemies
-Enemies
+	Enemies who appear all of the sudden in the screen D:
 Citizens
+	Citizens who appear all of the sudden in the screen :D